Tutorial

 Configuration

-openai_text content provider requires an OpenAI API key.
-The key can be set in the provider’s configuration block.
-It’s recommended to store credentials and API keys separately from Fabric code, and using the from_env_variable function to read the key from the OPENAI_API_KEY environment variable.
+OpenAI API requires API key for authentication.
+The key must be set in openai_text provider’s configuration block.
+It’s recommended to store credentials separately from Fabric code, and use the env object (see Environment variables).

-The config block for the openai_text content provider would look like this:
+The config block for the openai_text content provider looks like this:

 config content openai_text {